 Walk along Haji Lane for a look at the Bugis hipster scene

 Haji Lane is another spot with lots of shopping, as with most of the top tourist attractions in Bugis.
 The buildings on both sides of the street were recently renovated.
-The area now includes rows of fashionable shophouses with a mixture of cafes, bars, and boutiques with colourful storefronts.
+The area now includes rows of fashionable shophouses.
+Within them, you’ll see a mixture of cafes, bars, and boutiques with colourful storefronts.

 Spot the leaning tower of Singapore at Hajjah Fatimah Mosque

-If you want to know what to do in Bugis after you finish shopping, visit the cultural sites starting with Hajjah Fatimah Mosque.
-It’s one of the older buildings in the region, built in 1846.
+If you want to know what to do in Bugis after you finish shopping, visit the cultural sites.
+Start with Hajjah Fatimah Mosque.
+The mosque is one of the older buildings in the region, built in 1846.
 It has a unique look, featuring a combination of European and Islamic design elements.